 This vehicle is equipped with the Tire Pressure Monitoring System (TPMS).
 It monitors tire pressure of all tires except the spare.
-When the low tire pressure warning light is lit and the CHECK TIRE PRES warning message is displayed in the odometer, one or more of your tires is significantly under-inflated.
+When the low tire pressure warning light is lit, one or more of your tires is significantly under-inflated.